 Informal Bid Process – The Purchasing Agent or Assistant Purchasing Agents shall use the Informal Bid process to initiate purchases of personal property, as defined by County Code Section 2-8.07, and also as defined in Government Code Section 25508, where the cost is more than $5,000 and less than $25,000.
 Using this procedure requires that a price for a product is solicited from a minimum of three (3) vendors, including local vendors.
 The Purchasing Agent and Assistant Purchasing Agents will need to document this process by filling out an Informal Bid Tabulation Form (Attachment B).
 A copy of your Informal Bid Tabulation Form must be included with your invoice or purchase order when it is sent to County Administrative Office for approval.
 If the Purchasing Agent or Assistant Purchasing Agent cannot obtain three (3) bids, they shall document their good faith effort to obtain multiple bids.

 Formal Bid Process – The Purchasing Agent or Assistant Purchasing Agents shall use the Formal Bidding Process to initiate purchases of personal property or services, as defined by County Code Section 2- 8.07, and also as defined in Government Code Section 25508, where the cost will exceed $25,000.
 When using the Formal Bidding Process, the Purchasing Agent, Assistant Purchasing Agent, or their designee, must prepare a Request for Proposals (RFP) (see sec.
 4.2.2) and post it to the County website for a minimum of two (2) weeks, if an immediate need is approved by the County Purchasing Agent, posting of the RFP may be reduced to one (1) week.
 When the Purchasing Agent or Assistant Purchasing Agents are not able to obtain three (3) responses, they must document their good faith effort to obtain multiple bids.
-The resulting Contracts are to be approved and awarded by the Board.

 Request for Proposal (RFP) Procedure